luh-05/logseq-wypst/README.md

 High quality rendering of [Typst](https://github.com/typst/typst) in Logseq, powered by [wypst](https://github.com/0xpapercut/wypst).

+## VERSION COMPATIBILITY
+Only tested on the DB-Desktop version!
+Compatibility on other platforms is not guaranteed but likely.
+Will soon test other versions, for now be caucious with versions other than the DB-desktop version.

 ## Usage
 This plugin overrides regular math blocks (`$<...>$` and `$$<...>$$`) and optionally fenced code blocks (```` ```typst <...>\n``` ````), so that they're rendered as Typst math.